 A STUDENT COULD…

-- Take up a tray of someone next to you in the cafeteria.
+- Take up the tray of someone next to you in the cafeteria.

 - Pass out little chocolates to your friends for no reason.